 FERPA permits the disclosure of PII from students’ education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student —

 Marygrove College is accredited by the Higher Learning Commission (HLC), the largest of six regional associations, recognized by the United States Department of Education.

 For current accreditation information, please visit https://www.marygrove.edu/accreditation.

-Information on the degree (undergraduate and graduate) and non-degree programs offered at Marygrove College can be found in the Academics section of our website.
+Information on the graduate degrees and certificates offered at Marygrove College can be found in the Academics section of our website.